Colorado funeral home with 'green' burials under investigation after improperly stored bodies found

-PENROSE, Colo. — (AP) — Authorities in Colorado said Thursday they were investigating the improper storage of human remains at a funeral home that performs “green” burials without embalming chemicals or metal caskets.
+PENROSE, Colo. — (AP) — Authorities are investigating the improper storage of human remains at a southern Colorado funeral home that performs “green” burials without embalming chemicals or metal caskets.

 The investigation centers on a building owned by the Return to Nature Funeral Home outside Colorado Springs in the small town of Penrose.